zulip/zulip-gci/tasks/2017/mypy-annotations.md

   file, as well as any other python files in the directory `python-zulip-api/zulip_bots/zulip_bots/bots/<bot>`.

-* Add all the files you've just annotated to the `force_include` list in `tools/run-mypy`.
+* Add all the files (not folders) you've just annotated to the `force_include` list in `tools/run-mypy`.
 Test your local changes by running `tools/test-static-analysis` and `tools/test-bots`.

-* Commit your changes with a commit message titled `mypy: Add annotations for <bot>.`
+* Commit your changes with a commit message titled `bots/<bot>: Use Python 3 type mypy annotations.`

 After you've converted the annotations for all the listed bots, submit a pull request with title  `mypy: Add annotations for bots.` to the